igrishaev/alike/README.md

 true
 ~~~

-Alike allows to define a custom error message specific to each case.
-There is
+Alike allows to define a custom error message for each case.
+There is the
-the `-explain` multimethod which accepts the `Mismatch` object and dispatches it
+`-explain` multimethod which accepts the `Mismatch` object and dispatches it by
-by the tag field.
+the tag field.
 Let's provide our own error message for dates:

 ~~~clojure
 (defmethod alike.core/-explain :string-local-date [mismatch]